alecglassford/commit-msg-must-use-emoji/README.md

 🎉

+(Note that this configuration format is for Husky ^0.14.3; version 0.15.x requires [a different format, which is easy to migrate to](https://github.com/typicode/husky#upgrading-from-014).
+Using 0.15.x may give a peer dependency error, since it's still in prerelease, but you can probably do it.)

 #### If you already have a `commitmsg` Node script

 You can require this package and test a commit message string or a commit message filename (Husky stores it in `process.env.GIT_PARAMS` while a general Git hook node script will provide it as `process.argv[2]`):